w3f/polkadot-wiki/docs/learn/learn-validator.md

 Validators also participate to the so-called [**approval process**](#approval-process).
 Once the parablock is considered available and part of the parachain, it is still _pending approval_.
-Because para-validators are a small subset of all validators, there a risk that by chance the majority of para-validators assigned to a parachain might be dishonest.
+Because para-validators are a small subset of all validators, there is a risk that by chance the majority of para-validators assigned to a parachain might be dishonest.
 It is thus necessary to run a secondary verification of the parablock before it can be considered approved.
 Having a secondary verification step avoids the allocation of more para-validators that will ultimately reduce the throughput of the